Aspen parkland: Flora

 Aspen woodlands support an extensive understory consisting of mid-sized and small shrubs, some herbs and ground cover.
 Spruce-dominated woodlands usually do not support a dense understory due to more acidic and nutrient-poor soils and a denser canopy, which reduces sunlight reaching the forest floor below.
 However, in areas where a mixture of aspen and spruce occur, a fairly dense understory can still thrive.
 The mixed wood understory, as it is called, supports the greatest diversity of forest wildlife in the aspen parkland.

 Large shrubs such as red-osier dogwood, beaked willow, saskatoon, chokecherry and pincherry, along with the smaller shrubs including prickly rose, snowberry, beaked hazelnut and high bush cranberry, form a dense entangled understory.
 Dense shrubbery is a typical feature in aspen-dominated forests.
 Common herbs found in the woodlands include: Lindley's aster (Aster ciliolatus), northern bedstraw (Galium boreale), pea vine, Western Canada violet (Viola canadensis), dewberry and bunchberry.
 Mosses appear at the base of trees and on the ground.

 Wetlands are very common in this biome, including lakes, shallow open water, marshes, and grassy wetlands.
 Glacial erosion has contributed to such features by creating depressions in which standing water can collect.
 In the larger depressions, permanent lakes or ponds of water remain.
 Many of the lakes have a saline character, thus most shore vegetation has a high tolerance of salty soils.
 These lakes are known as alkali lakes.
 Wet meadows are flooded in the spring and dry by fall.
 They contain rushes, sedges and grasses and provide excellent opportunities to study the similarities and differences of these forms of vegetation.

 Rivers and streams erode valleys throughout the parkland ecoregion.
 Steep hills and ravines result in a unique topography.
 Southwest slopes with increased exposure to the sun are dry and often more grass covered, while the shaded north and east exposures retain more moisture and tend to have greater forest cover.
 Some forms of vegetation unique to the ravines include: poplar, spruce, birch, willow, and river alder.

 Wildflowers are an important component of the grassland association of the parkland.
 Look for common yarrow, cut-leaf anemone, rock cress, creeping white prairie aster, milk vetch, late yellow loco weed, goldenrod, wild prairie rose, prairie crocus, and tiger lily.

-The aspen understory
+Aspen understory

 There are three main factors which influence the understory vegetation in the aspen stands of the mixed wood forest.